evadne/wp-e-commerce/trunk/readme.txt

 * Fixes for variations under grid view

 == Upgrade Notice ==

+= 3.7.6.5 =
+Fixes issue with deprecated WPSC_TXT constants being undefined and displaying in front end of site.
+All users encountering this issue are advised to upgrade.
+Also Fixed the gateway issue where DPS or Authorize do not show up on the Payments Option Page even after activating Gold Cart.

 = 3.7.6.4 =
 Fixes product/category permalink problems introduced in v3.7.6.3.
 All users that upgraded to 3.7.6.3 are encouraged to upgrade as soon as possible.